![]() |

 Observers (red)

-The EnumerationManger uses the same pattern to inform EnumerationClient classes of newly attached or removed devices.
+The EnumerationManger uses the same pattern to inform EnumerationClient classes of newly detected or removed devices or devices that changed their busy status.

 Both client classes feature empty default implementations for the callbacks they define.
 Therefore, you only need to override the callbacks that you need.